netgroup-polito/crownlabs-site/content/resources/operator/operator.md

 ## Creating an operator

+Useful links:
+1. The [official documentation](https://book.kubebuilder.io/quick-start.html) is rather good but the example might appear far from what you want to realize.
+2. This [step-by-step tutorial](https://www.youtube.com/watch?v=KBTXBUVNF2I) on how to build an operator from scratch, after a first watch to get an overview, it might be useful to come back to it while you build the operator to look for specific parts.

 Useful information to get the kubebuilder project started:
-- Use `polito.it` as domain when doing `kubebuilder init` (or just `example.com`  if you\'re just testing stuff)
+- Use `polito.it` as domain when doing `kubebuilder init` (or `example.com`  if you are just testing stuff)
 - The api group should be set to `crownlabs`
 - At the moment of writing CrownLabs is focused on developing the API version `v1alpha2`.
 Check out the repository to make sure you create your project with the right parameters.
 - the `kind` option is going to be the CRD name, the generated controller will be named `<kind_name>_controller`

-Useful links:
-1. The [official documentation](https://book.kubebuilder.io/quick-start.html) is rather good but the example might appear far from what you want to realize.
-2. This [step-by-step tutorial](https://www.youtube.com/watch?v=KBTXBUVNF2I) on how to build an operator from scratch, after a first watch to get an overview, it might be useful to come back to it while you build the operator to look for specific parts.

-Sometimes you might want to create an operator that manages different kind of resources that have already been defined or simply you don\'t need to create a new CRD.
+Sometimes you might want to create an operator that manages different kind of resources that have already been defined or simply you do not need to create a new CRD.
-Kubebuilder will generate the controller code only after generating CRDs, so even if you don\'t really need to define a CRD just do it and you can easily get rid of it later while you have the rest of the code correctly generated.
+Kubebuilder will generate the controller code only after generating CRDs, so even if you do not really need to define a CRD just do it and you can easily get rid of it later while you have the rest of the code correctly generated.

 ## Writing the controller or modifying an existing operator